daormar/debasher/doc/design_doc_resident.md

-A node given up on for good can, in the worst case, have been the only path (in the business-data graph) to some other node(s); if so, no ordered shutdown can ever reach them through the graph itself, since the barrier marker only ever propagates along the same edges as `DATA` (point 1's channel topology).
+A node given up on for good can, in the worst case, have been the only path (in the business-data graph) to some other node(s); if so, no ordered shutdown can ever reach them through the graph itself, since the barrier marker only ever propagates along the same edges as `DATA` (section 1's channel topology).
 Rather than build a second, parallel broadcast mechanism (a direct connection from `Supervisor` to every node, bypassing the graph, with a new barrier-skipping command), which would mean N extra FIFOs to wire per program, and would put every ordinary shutdown at risk of